shibayu36/vscode-open-to-other-editor-group/README.md

 # Open to Other Editor Group

-This is a Visual Studio Code extension that makes it easily to open a file to next to active editor group.
+This is a Visual Studio Code extension that makes it easily to open a selected file to next to active editor group.

 ## Commands
 ### Open to Other Editor Group